 In 1978, the joint team of Genentech and the City of Hope National Medical Center announced the use of recombinant DNA technology to produce human insulin, the second-generation insulin, and obtained the cooperation of Eli Lilly.
 Through the efforts of Genentech and Eli Lilly, the recombinant human insulin drug was approved by the US FDA in October 1982, and large-scale production and sales of recombinant human insulin began.

 The emergence of recombinant technology in the 1980s made it possible to produce peptide drugs with larger molecules, and then the strategy of increasing the molecular weight of peptide drugs by combining with lipids, macromolecular proteins, and polyethylene glycol was of great help in overcoming renal clearance and increasing plasma circulation.
+As you may have noticed, we also offer peptides wholesale services.
 Issues such as timing helped.
 After 2000, natural peptides have been continuously enriched, especially the peptidomics from venom and new chemical modification methods are promoting the discovery of new peptide drugs.
 Especially in recent years, the emergence of emerging technologies such as multifunctional peptides, constrained peptides, conjugated peptides, oral peptides, long-acting, and delivery systems has greatly promoted the prosperity and development of the field of peptide drugs, and more cutting-edge "polypeptide new economic industry" has emerged.